replygirl/plushie/README.md

 ## New in v2.x

-- THe event queue will only run when you're subscribed to a channel
+- The event queue will only run when you're subscribed to a channel
 - Full typing
   - Channels are now `PlushieChannel`s
   - Event bindings are now `PlushieEventBinding`s